 The Main Causes of Doggy Dandruff

-There are many causes to doggy dandruff, and some are more obvious than others.
+There are many causes of doggy dandruff, and some are more obvious than others.
 The breed of dog can also determine why they may be getting dandruff and what areas will be most affected.
 Sometimes, dandruff can be caused by genetic factors and some dogs will be more prone to getting dandruff, such as cocker spaniels.
 More often than not, though, doggy dandruff is due to an external factor or another health condition, such as:

 1. Obesity and Nutrition

 If your dog isn’t getting the diet he needs, this could be causing dandruff.
-Poor nutrition can affect everything from weight, to the healthiness of your dog’s coat and skin.
+Poor nutrition can affect everything from weight to the healthiness of your dog’s coat and skin.
 Obesity can cause many health conditions in dogs, with poor skin being one of the more minor conditions.
 If you want to improve your dog’s dandruff, first look at their diet.
 They should be getting balanced and high-quality dog food, rather than dry, shelved foods.
 You can also add supplements to your dog’s diet, which can improve their skin and coat.
 Fatty acids which are found in fish, such as omega-3, can also improve the look and feel of your dog’s skin.
 Dogs can eat fish, but only certain kinds, and not excessive amounts.

 Some allergies can cause dandruff, so if your dog has suddenly developed dandruff and other allergy symptoms, this could be the cause.
 There are many allergies that dogs can suffer from, including allergies to certain foods, or environmental factors.
 If you notice doggy dandruff at a certain time of year, a seasonal allergy is likely the cause.
-Other symptoms of allergies include your dog licking their paws constantly and ear or skin infections.
+Other symptoms of allergies include your dog licking its paws constantly and ear or skin infections.
 If you think your dog has an allergy, they must get tested by a vet so that they can be prescribed appropriate treatment.

 Sometimes doggy dandruff can be confused with mites.
 Some mites, such as Cheyletiella mites, are so large they can be seen on the skin, even from afar.
 They are also white, which means they can look very much like dandruff flakes.
-Other parasites, such as ticks and fleas, can also feed on your dog, leading their skin to become dry and itchy.
+Other parasites, such as ticks and fleas, can also feed on your dog, leading its skin to become dry and itchy.
 This will increase the risk of dandruff.
-Their dandruff should get better once you have treated the cause of the dandruff, in this case, with parasite treatment.
+Their dandruff should get better once you have treated the cause of dandruff, in this case, with parasite treatment.